A Message from Lt. Governor Sabina Matos

 Dear Rhode Islanders:

-Just over six months ago, I was appointed as your Lieutenant Governor.
+Just over one year ago, I was appointed as your Lieutenant Governor.
 During that time, I have had the honor to visit all of our 39 cities and towns to speak with you, your elected leaders, and small business owners to hear the challenges and wins for your community.

 Out of all of those visits, three things have become apparent to me.